What is Trim in a House?

 Chair Rail

-One of the most practical trims, the chair rail, is installed mainly to protect the wall from chairs bumping into it and damaging it—damage such as scratches and dents caused by the impact of the chairs.
+One of the most practical trims, the chair rail, is installed mainly to protect the wall from bumping into it and damaging it—damage such as scratches and dents caused by the chairs’ impact.

 When residents move away from the table or adjust the position of the chair, the chair back will hit the chair rail instead of the wall.